yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 ```

 ## Augmentation
-Image augmentation is required if we want to make the model to be generic.
-It includes shifting the image into left, right, and zooming in.
+Image augmentation is required if we want to make the model to be more generic.
+It includes shifting the image into left, right, and zooming-in.
 Eventually it creates different dataset, which is more generalized.

 ```python
 dataGen = ImageDataGenerator(width_shift_range=0.1,